bobibobab/start/README.md

 * Store data what the user spent
 * Display the graph of what the user spent in a month
 * Ability to calculate the total
-* Keep track the current date
+* To keep tracking the current date

 ### Technologies